As you age, so does the natural lens in your eye. A cataract is a clouding of your natural lens.

-Your cataract eye surgery experience begins with a medical evaluation.
-At this visit to our Columbus or Mansfield office you and one of our cataract surgery Doctors will work together to determine what options are best for you.
+Your cataract eye surgery experience begins with a medical evaluation at either our Columbus or Mansfield office.
+At this visit you and one of our cataract surgery Doctors will work together to determine what options are best for you.

 Before your procedure, you will have the opportunity to speak with a ReVision Team Member to ask any additional questions and review your post-cataract surgery care.
 During the procedure, your safety and comfort is our top priority.
 You will be given a mild sedative and drops will be used to numb your eye.
 You will remain awake, and your Surgeon will talk you through the entire process.

 We recommend sleeping following your procedure as you will be most comfortable with your eyes closed.
 Typically, healing from a cataract can include blurry vision and slight discomfort in your eyes.
 You may also experience sensitivity to light, redness and dry or watery eyes.
 A series of follow-up exams are scheduled to monitor your progress.
 Most Patients can go back to work within a week of the surgery.

 When it is time to have cataract eye surgery?

 When your cataracts start impacting the quality of your life, it is time to learn about your options.
 Call us today to schedule an appointment (800) 475-2113.

 Does the experience of my eye Doctor matter?

 While developments in cataract technology have certainly lead to improved surgical outcomes, your Surgeon's training and experience are still the most important factors in achieving exceptional visual outcomes.

 Does the technology used for cataract surgery matter?